-Based on the investigation, we propose a simple but effective model $G$ as a baseline for the SMR prediction task, which is illustrated in Fig. \ref{fig:smr model}.
-The encoder $E(\cdot)$ is a Siamese neural network trained for machine analysis tasks like image classification but with fully-connected (FC) layers removed.
-It extracts features from $I_0$ and $I_{q_i}$ to produce the corresponding image representations $h_0$ and $h_{q_i}$.
-Then, we concat $h_0$ and $h_{q_i}$ to form an embedding $h_+ \in \mathbb{R}^{2d}$ that implicitly contains the features difference information.
-Finally, $h_+$ is sent to the regressor $R(\cdot)$ to predict $\text{SMR}(I_{q_i})$, which is a multi-layer perceptron (MLP) that can learn the non-linear correlation between features difference and SMR.
+Based on the investigation, we propose a straightforward yet effective baseline model $G$ for the SMR prediction task, depicted in Fig.~\ref{fig:smr model}.
+The model's encoder $E(\cdot)$ is a Siamese neural network trained for machine vision tasks like image classification but with fully-connected (FC) layers removed.
+This encoder extracts features from $I_0$ and $I_{q_i}$ to generate the corresponding latent representations $h_0$ and $h_{q_i}$.
+We then concatenate $h_0$ and $h_{q_i}$ to create an embedding $h_+ \in \mathbb{R}^{2d}$ that implicitly contains the feature difference information.
+Finally, this combined embedding $h_+$ is fed into the regressor $R(\cdot)$, which is designed as a multi-layer perceptron (MLP) network.
+The MLP is tasked with learning the non-linear relationship between feature differences and SMR.
 The training objective is to minimize the L1 distance between the predicted and actual SMR values:

-One major drawback of the baseline SMR prediction model $G$ is that it does not take full advantage of all labeled data.
-More specifically, it only leverages the information from the SMR difference between the original image and its compression version.
-However, we can actually further utilize the SMR difference between the two compression variants to generate better image representations for capturing the SMR characteristics.
+A significant limitation of the baseline SMR prediction model $G$ is its underutilization of available labeled data.
+Specifically, it only leverages the information from the SMR difference between the original image and its compressed version.
+However, we can actually further utilize the SMR difference between the two compression variants to learn better image representations for capturing the SMR characteristics.
 Hence, we design another model $Q_\phi$ such that

-where $\phi$ is a set of learnable parameters.
-The structure as well as the training objective of $Q_\phi$ remain the same as the baseline model, as this auxiliary task is also a regression task accomplished by extracting good embeddings.
+where $\phi$ is the model's learnable parameters.
+The architecture and training objective of $Q_\phi$ remain the same as the baseline model, as this auxiliary task is also a regression task accomplished by extracting good embeddings.
 After the training is finished, this SMR difference-based model $Q$ can predict the SMR of $I_{q_i}$ by: